 Welcome to B.RCLab website

 The Belgian Radiometric Characterization Laboratory (B.RCLab) is a new radiometric center of excellence located in Bruxelles, in the laboratories of the Royal Institute for Space Aeronomy of Belgium (BIRA-IASB) on the Uccle Plateau.
-The B.RCLab provides several rooms, including an ISO-5 certified cleanroom, to perform radiometric instrumental characterization with a spectral range extending from Vacuum Ultraviolet (VUV) to near Infrared (NIR).
+The B.RCLab provides several rooms, including an ISO-5 certified cleanroom, to perform radiometric instrumental characterization with a spectral range extending from Vacuum Ultraviolet (VUV) to Near Infrared (NIR).

 The BIRA-IASB is a Belgian federal scientific research institute.
-Its main tasks are research and public service in physics and chemistry of the atmosphere of the Earth and other planets.
-It includes for example measurements of solar irradiance, spectroscopic measurements for trace species in the atmosphere or aurora observations.
+Its main tasks are research and public service in physics and chemistry of the atmosphere of Earth and other planets.
+It includes for example measurements of solar irradiance, spectroscopic measurements for trace species in the atmosphere, or aurora observations.
 Research started in the 60’s using ground-based or on board balloon and rockets instrumentation, followed in the 80’s by space projects.
-All these measurements are based on radiometry, which aims to measure electromagnetic field in absolute or relative unit.
+All these measurements are based on radiometry, which aims to measure the electromagnetic field in absolute or relative unit.
 For this dedicated instrumentation, it is mandatory to perform a complete radiometric characterization.
 Indeed, at the instrument level, measurement equations and transfer functions are used to convert raw electronic signals into meaningful and useful scientific data.
 Therefore, all the parameters appearing in these equations must be characterized (dark and saturation levels, correction factors for non-linearity, temperature dependencies, or angular response within the field of view).
 Moreover, transfer functions provide the key relationship to derive the uncertainty of any single measurement.
 Radiometric characterizations are even more crucial with instruments designed for space missions, as they face harsh vacuum, thermal and radiative environment.
 It is particularly important knowing post-flight calibration is not easily achievable.
 Consequently, there is a need to verify if the design is valid for flight conditions.
 It is worth to mention that BIRA-IASB is also involved in many missions for magnetospheric and ionospheric studies.
 However, these payloads don’t require radiometric characterization.

 In the wake of these projects, it was decided to consolidate the experience gained and to enhance the operational equipment in order to be involved in new ground-based or space projects.
 This is the reason for the existence of the Belgian Radiometric Laboratory.
 The laboratory is currently looking for new projects/partners to keep growing and diversify its activities.